-Climate-related responsibilities are assigned to management-level positions and committees as follows.
+Climate-related responsibilities are assigned to management-level positions and committees as shown below.

 - The Chief Executive Officer (CEO) has overall responsibility for managing climate-related risks and opportunities.
 The CEO is responsible for monitoring the MAS Responsible Investment Policy and reporting to the IC. - The Chief Finance and Risk Officer (CFRO) is responsible for review and oversight of climaterelated disclosures reporting. - The Climate Reporting Group (CRG) is responsible for preparing climate-related disclosures.
-The CRG is comprised of members of the Investment Products, Finance, Risk, Legal and Compliance teams. - The Investment Monitoring Group (IMG) is responsible for overseeing the implementation of the climate-related disclosures reporting regime. - Investment Products, Finance, Risk, Legal and Compliance teams play key roles in ensuring climate-related risks and opportunities are considered, with assistance from specialist investment managers.
+The CRG is comprised of members of the Investment Products, Finance, Risk, Legal and Compliance teams and plays a key role in ensuring climaterelated risks and opportunities are considered, with assistance from specialist investment managers.